VinayNoogler000/VINSTAGRAM/README.md

 ## Summary

-This project is a basic clone of Instagram built to strengthen backend web development skills, where user have the basic functionalities of uploading photos with a caption as posts, edit the post's caption, and delete the post.
+This project is a basic clone of Instagram built to strengthen my backend web development skills, where user have the basic functionalities of uploading photos with a caption (as posts), edit the post's caption, and delete the post.
 It demonstrates the fundamental concepts of building a web application by using these backend web technologies.

 ## Technologies Used